ACT I: THE FIRE WITHIN

 Dark clouds rolled in as lightening crackled across the skies of Edenia.
-The clouds shed their rain in a heavy downpour over the landscape, causing flooding in some areas, most notably the village of Drogen, situated at the base of the famous Mount Dragnier.
+The clouds shed their rain in a heavy downpour over the landscape, causing flooding throughout the area, most notably the village of Drogen which was situated at the base of the famous Mount Dragnier.

-The mountain and its adjacent village were named after a great war between the human race and the dragons, who were little more than savage beasts at the time.
-The climax of the war took place in that very region millennia earlier, though devastation caused by their fighting still scarred the landscape.
+The mountain and its adjacent village were named, ages ago, after a great war that took place between the human race and the dragons, which were little more than savage beasts at the time.
+The climax of the war took place in that very region millennia earlier, though devastation caused by their fighting had still scarred the landscape.

-He braced himself for his death by a breath of fire, but instead the flames passed through him, warming him to his core.
+He braced himself for his death, waiting to be consumed by a breath of fire, but instead the flames passed through him, warming him to his core.
 He felt strangely at peace as it happened, and he found himself embracing his end.

 "Arise young one," he heard the dragon speak.
 Reality began to blur as the blue haired boy began to char under the intense heat, yet he continued to feel no pain as his skin blackened and cracked.

 The long face of the dragon began to shrink and reshape itself.
 The body, as well, took a new form - a much more familiar one.
-The face rounded and sprouted something similar to ears, then the amorphous dragons color became a shiny jet black.
+The face rounded and sprouted something similar to ears, then the amorphous dragon's color faded from gray to a shiny jet black.
 The tail disappeared into the dragon's body.
 Its teeth lost their keen edge and it began to grow long locks of hair.
 Blue hair.

 "You'll perish if you don't wake up!" the dragon roared.

-The claw which pierced his shoulder became a hand that grabbed it so hard it caused him pain.
+The claw that had pierced his shoulder became a hand, as he slowly returned to consciousness, that grabbed it so hard it caused him pain.
 The hand shook him, bringing him closer to reality.

 "Grandmother?" he called out to his ancestor, who shared the same blue hair, groggily.
 At sixty two years old, she had dedicated her life to the calling of Saint Eva and had since proven to be among the most gifted in the divine arts during her apprenticeship.
 Lately, however, it would seem her age had begun to catch up with her.
 "What is it?
 It's the middle of the ni..."